 Good lighting is crucial to establishing a home office.
 Allow natural light to enter your home office.
 Natural light in the morning will help you feel refreshed and more inspired to start your day.
-Consider adding mirrors to your home office space as they reflect natural light to your room.
+Consider adding mirrors to your home office space as they reflect natural light into the room.
 To reduce glare in the afternoon, white, cream curtains or window blinds will help.
 Keep a well-lit room even when you work in the afternoon or at night if it is your most productive time.
 Warm-toned lights or lamps help you feel cosy and more relaxed.

 It is also good to give yourself a view.
-If your home office is near a window, you can take a quick break and stare at the trees outside your window to help you clear your mind and rest your eyes from staring too much on the computer screen.
+If your home office is near a window, you can take a quick break and stare at the trees outside your window to help you clear your mind and rest your eyes from staring too much at the computer screen.

 2. Consider painting your walls with soft colors